Hietalahdenranta

-Hietalahdenranta (Swedish: Sandvikskajen) is a street in the southern part of the centre of Helsinki, Finland.
-Like the entire Hietalahti area, the street belongs to the districts of Kamppi and Punavuori.
+Hietalahdenranta (Swedish: Sandvikskajen) is a street located in the southern part of the centre of Helsinki, Finland.
+It is situated within the districts of Kamppi and Punavuori, belonging to the larger Hietalahti area.

-Hietalahdenranta begins at the Länsilinkki traffic area in Kamppi where it forms an intersection with the streets of Jätkäsaarenlaituri and Mechelininkatu.
-Hietalahdenranta makes a curve around the harbour pool at the end of the Hietalahti bay at the end of the Bulevardi street and ends at Punavuorenkatu, where the street line continues along Telakkakatu to the south.
+Hietalahdenranta begins at the Länsilinkki traffic area in Kamppi, intersecting with Jätkäsaarenlaituri and Mechelininkatu.
+From there, the street curves around the harbor pool at the end of Hietalahti bay, connecting with Bulevardi and eventually ending at Punavuorenkatu.
+The street line continues further south along Telakkakatu.

-There are tram tracks on Hietalahdenranta.
-Previously they led from Ruoholahdenranta to Bulevardi, but a new connection via Telakkakatu to Hernesaari was built in 2021.
+Hietalahdenranta is equipped with tram tracks.
+Previously, the tracks led from Ruoholahdenranta to Bulevardi, but a new connection was built in 2021 via Telakkakatu, extending to Hernesaari.

 Etymology

-The name is named after the nearby bay of Hietalahti.
-Its Swedish name was made official in 1836 as SandviksQuain.
-In 1887 this was changed to Sandvikskajen which remains in use to this day.
-In the next year the street was split in two parts, which were named Sandviks norra kajen and Sandviks södra kajen, which got official Finnish names Hietalahden pohjoinen rantakatu and Hietalahden etelärantakatu in 1909.
-These streets were rejoined in 1928 and the street got its current name Hietalahdenranta.
+The street derives its name from the nearby Hietalahti bay.
+Its official Swedish name was established in 1836 as SandviksQuain, which was later changed to Sandvikskajen in 1887 and remains in use to this day.
+In the following year, the street was divided into two parts known as Sandviks norra kajen and Sandviks södra kajen.
+These sections were assigned official Finnish names Hietalahden pohjoinen rantakatu and Hietalahden etelärantakatu in 1909.
+The two parts were merged back together in 1928, and the street was given its current name, Hietalahdenranta.